 Today, Santiago Canyon College has grown to 82 acres, occupying most of the land bounded by Jamboree Road, East Chapman Avenue, Newport Boulevard, and East Santiago Canyon Road.
-The building inventory has grown to over 356,000 square feet and continues to grow with the construction of the Humanities Building, Gymnasium, and Swimming Pool currently in progress.
+The building inventory has grown to over 356,000 square feet and continues to grow with the construction recent completion of the Humanities Building, Gymnasium, and Swimming Pool currently in progress.

 The college's off-campus site is the Orange Education Center.
-This facility provides xx square feet of instruction instructional space which houses a full spectrum of adult education and continuing education courses for adult learners.
+This facility provides xx consists of 92,000 square feet of instruction instructional and administrative space, which houses a full spectrum of adult education and continuing education courses for adult learners as well as the district warehouse and publication center.
 The majority of the 14,504 students who took advantage of this facility in 2010-2011 were enrolled in either English as a Second Language (39%) or non-credit career technical education programs (29%).
 Other offerings include adult basic education, high school completion, and health/safety education.

-In addition to courses offered face-to-face in these locations, the college also offers online access. < Need a status statement on distance education for SCC>.
+In addition to courses offered face-to-face in these locations, the college also offers online access, with approximately 9% of total course sections offered through distance learning (50 course sections online and 20 hybrid course sections).